ImTiaan/website/imtiaan-web/content/posts/fintraos-part-4-zero-trust-guard.md

 FintraOS implements the **Guard Sidecar Pattern** to enforce a "Zero Trust" architecture.
 We do not trust individual services or developers to handle security correctly.
 Instead, we bake it into the infrastructure.

-Every service in our cluster—whether it is the Core engine or a third-party plugin—sits behind a lightweight proxy called **Guard**.
+Every service in our cluster - whether it is the Core engine or a third-party plugin - sits behind a lightweight proxy called **Guard**.

 #### 1. Transparent Encryption
 When a service writes data to the database, it does not encrypt the data itself.
 It sends plain text to the Guard Sidecar.